-Summary: Stakeholder interviews is a very powerful tool that will give you a lot of information and insights about the domain you will be working on.
-And will help you understand the business goals and objectives.
+Summary: Stakeholder interviews are a very powerful tool that will provide you with a lot of information and insights about the domain you will be working on.
+Also, It will help you understand the business goals and objectives of this project.

-Starting a project without understanding the business is just like working on a side project Saturday night, there is no technical constraints, limitations or budget.
+Starting a project without understanding the business and it’s goals, objectives, and expectations is just like working on a side project Saturday night.
+There is no technical constraint, budget limitations or business objectives.

-Maybe you produce a brilliant and usable design but in the real world, ignoring the business will definitely make you fall.
+Maybe you produce a brilliant and usable design with a great interaction design but in the real world, it may fail.
+Ignoring the business goals and objectives will definitely make you fall.